j-angnoe/php-bridge/README.md

 PhpBridge will launch a webserver on an available port serving the file (or directory) you specified.
-It will autoload PhpBridge and provide the `bridge` function so you can write:
+It will autoload PhpBridge and provide the `bridge` function so you can write: It will automatically

 ```sh
 ./bin/phpbridge file.php [--port=1234] [--no-browser]